 Footer, as the name proposes, is present at the bottom of a website.
 It briefly showcases the information present in the website’s body in a minimal way.
 Additionally, it sometimes contains copyright notices, fine print, contact information, graphics, pictures, CTAs, and other relevant information about the website.

 The plan for creating a perfect footer varies from project to project, solely depending upon the requirements of the business.
 Several business owners claim that they have doubled the conversion rate after they have carefully redesigned their footer with a precise aim.
-Footer is more important than what many people think of it.
+Footer is more important than what many people think of it and website footer design plays an important role in its designing.
 Regardless of the nature and size of your website, the visitor would scroll down to the end of your website.
 That is your chance to make a move; don't waste that opportunity and make the best out of it.
 Structuring a decent footer isn't tied in with finding the best method to design a ton of random substance, but the capability to organize and dismiss pointless or excess data.